idia-astro/school-intro/README.md

 **Restarting the kernel**

-If you want to clear all variable and start the notebook fresh you can restart the kernel, either from the toolbar or `Kernel` menu.
+If you want to clear all variables and start the notebook fresh you can restart the kernel, either from the toolbar or `Kernel` menu.

 <img src="media/restart_kernel.png" width=50%>